 EMA supports the European Commission's 'One Health' action plan against antimicrobial resistance published on 29 June 2017.
 For more information, see:

-The European Commission also published EU guidelines on the prudent use of antimicrobials in human medicine.
-This follows the guidelines on prudent use of antimicrobials in veterinary medicines published in 2015.
+The European Commission also published EU guidelines on the prudent use of antimicrobials in human health.
+This follows the guidelines on prudent use of antimicrobials in veterinary medicine published in 2015.